 The Master of Science in Biological Sciences is a two-year program that emphasizes high level training in the biological sciences through coursework and the completion of an original research-based thesis project.
-The program offers students the opportunity to obtain advanced academic and research experience in specialized areas of biological science and is suitable for students wishing to gain higher-level employment or continue to higher level academic pursuits.
-The faculty of the Department of Biological Sciences offers a diverse range of research interests, and students will work with their faculty advisor to design and execute their thesis project.
-The department maintains high expectations and standards for professional conduct and productivity which prepare students to meet their specific goals.
+The program offers students an opportunity to obtain advanced academic and research experience in specialized areas of biology and is suitable for students wishing to gain higher-level employment or continue to further academic pursuits.
+The faculty of the Department of Biological Sciences offers a diverse range of research interests, and students will work with a faculty advisor to design and complete their thesis project.
+The department maintains high expectations and standards for professional conduct and productivity, pushing students to meet their specific goals.

-Students take core courses in writing for biological sciences, experimental design and analysis, and directed research, plus two seminar courses on a variety of topics in addition to ten elective units based on their specific interests.
-Students will write and defend a thesis proposal during their first year and advance to candidacy by passing a comprehensive oral qualifying exam.
+Students take core courses in writing for biological sciences, experimental design and analysis, and directed research, plus two seminar courses on a variety of topics, plus ten elective units in their specific interests.
+Students write and defend a thesis proposal during their first year and advance to candidacy by passing a comprehensive oral qualifying exam.
 The culminating experience for the program is the completion and successful defense of an original research-based thesis.

-For additional requirements, please see the Application Procedures page.
+For additional information, please see the Application Procedures page.

 Updated: July 13, 2023